KashyapGovindu/Lamport-Hash/README.md

 3. (Optional) Install DB Browser for sqLite to view databases

 ## Commands
-1. CLone this repo into your local system/ Download the zip file
+1. Clone this repo into your local system/ Download the zip file
 > **For Basic Lamport Hash**
  1. Go to `Basic` directory
  2. Run `./server.py` first